FrequentlyMissedDeadlines/Smartest-Sudoku-Generator/README.md

 This sudoku generator is smart enough to detect the difficulty of the generated sudoku.

+## Usage

+WIP, not ready yet but this repo might not stay public as it seems that good algorithms to generate sudokus can make a lot of money in mobile apps.
+Star repo to keep it public.

 ## Build and run
 ``` bash
 # Run in debug mode